-Personal, Social and Health Education (PSHE)

-- Relationships education, relationships, and sex education (RSE) and health
+- Personal, Social and Health Education (PSHE) - Relationships education, relationships, and sex education (RSE) and health - Computing - Citizenship

-- Computing

-- Citizenship

 It is the role of all staff to identify opportunities to thread online safety through all school activities, both outside the classroom and within the curriculum, supporting subject lead staff and making the most of unexpected learning opportunities as they arise.
+We will make reference to the DfE guidance 'Teaching online safety in schools' and the UKCIS guidance 'Education for a Connected World'.

-Whenever overseeing the use of technology (devices, the Internet, new technology such as augmented reality, etc) in school or setting as homework tasks, all staff will encourage sensible use, monitor what pupils are doing and consider potential dangers and the age appropriateness of websites.
+Whenever overseeing the use of technology (devices, the Internet, new technology such as augmented reality, etc) in school or setting as homework tasks, all staff will encourage sensible use, monitor (either physically; by the use of internet and web access software or via the use of active/proactive technology monitoring services) what pupils are doing and consider potential dangers and the age appropriateness of websites.